 However, you are not permitted to undertake work that falls within ACCA's definition of public practice unless you hold an ACCA practising certificate or an ACCA practising certificate and audit qualification.
 ACCA's definition of public practice includes:

-ACCA has produced a factsheet entitled 'Do I need a practising certificate?' which outlines the common areas where a practising certificate is required.
+ACCA has produced a factsheet entitled 'Am I in public practice' which outlines the common areas where a practising certificate is required.

 Yes, provided that you meet the eligibility requirements.